Saudia Flight 163: Policy changes

 After the event, the airline revised its training and emergency procedures.
-Lockheed also removed the insulation from above the rear cargo area, and added glass laminate structural reinforcement.
-The National Transportation Safety Board recommended that aircraft use halomethane extinguishers instead of traditional hand-held fire extinguishers.
+Lockheed also removed the insulation from above the rear cargo area and added glass laminate structural reinforcement.
+The US National Transportation Safety Board recommended that aircraft use halomethane extinguishers instead of traditional hand-held fire extinguishers.

 Crew resource management

-Flight 163 encapsulated the further need for the advent of crew resource management.
+Flight 163 highlighted the need for better crew resource management.
 This is evident from the primary lapses in effective communication that prevented the crew from carrying out a final successful evacuation from the aircraft.
-These lapses are enabled in part by so-called power distances between juniors and superiors in workplace settings, relationships found in all societies but emphasized more in some than in others.
-"In high power distance cultures, juniors do not question superiors and leaders may be autocratic", leading to situations where a first officer finds it difficult to question decisions made by the captain, conditions that may have been present on Saudia Flight 163.
-This phenomenon has the capability of affecting flight safety globally, but as the work performed in the cockpit is markedly dependent upon the ability of one worker to crosscheck the work of another and vice versa, the danger is most apparent in individuals brought up in cultures that traditionally revere high-power distances between those in positions of power and their subordinates.
+These lapses are enabled in part by so-called power distances between juniors and superiors in workplace settings, relationships found in all societies, but emphasized more in some than in others.
+"In high power-distance cultures, juniors do not question superiors and leaders may be autocratic", leading to situations where a first officer finds it difficult to question decisions made by the captain, conditions that may have been present on Saudia Flight 163.
+Analysis of the CVR found that a power distance may have taken place, as the captain repeatedly ignored requests from the flight's chief purser to order an evacuation.
+As the aircraft's CVR stopped recording before the emergency landing due to fire damage, the exact reason for the captain refusing to order an evacuation is unknown, though his behavior and actions during the flight were found to be contributing factors to the accident.

+The power distance phenomenon has the capability of affecting flight safety globally, but as the work performed in the cockpit is markedly dependent upon the ability of one worker to crosscheck the work of another and vice versa, the danger is most apparent in individuals brought up in cultures that traditionally revere high power distances between those in positions of power and their subordinates.

+In popular culture

 In 1982, the British current-affairs program World in Action aired an episode entitled "The Mystery of Flight 163".
-This documented the accident, and was subsequently used to train pilots in the value of crew resource management.
+This documented the accident and was subsequently used to train pilots in the value of crew resource management.

+This accident is covered in season 24, episode 8, of Mayday titled "Under Fire" (2024).